Extending your permit if you are a long-term resident of the EU

 You fill in the form Application for a residence permit for persons who have long-term resident status in another EU state and their family members, 137011, and send this or hand it in to one of the Swedish Migration Agency's permit units.
 Apply at the earliest 30 days before your current permit expires.

 Anställningsintyg för personer med ställning som varaktigt bosatta i annan EU-stat (Certificate of employment.
 To be filled out by employers in Sweden.
 In Swedish only.)
-Pdf, 114.3 kB, opens in new window.
+Pdf, 1.1 MB, opens in new window.

 You should enclose